Leave this site

 Hampshire & Isle of Wight Constabulary's latest Gender Pay Gap figures highlight the force’s most recent position in relation to earnings between men and women within the organisation.

-In the 2024 – 2025 reporting period women earned 81p for every £1 that men earned when comparing median hourly pay.
-This reflects a 18.8% lower median hourly pay for women.
-The average (mean) hourly pay for women was 8.2% lower than men’s.
-This is a reduction on the previous year’s 9.5% gap.
+As of the 31st of March 2026, women earned 87p for every £1 that men earned when comparing median hourly pay.
+This reflects a 12.7% lower median hourly pay for women.
+The average (mean) hourly pay for women was 7.4% lower than men’s.
+This is a reduction on the previous year’s 18.8% gap.

-Looking at pay distribution, women made up 38.5% of employees in the upper hourly pay quarter, which represents the highest paid jobs.
-In contrast, women accounted for 63.7% of employees in the lowest hourly pay quarter, indicating a higher proportion of women in lower-paid roles.
-The representation of women increased gradually from 45.0% in the upper middle hourly pay quarter to 53.5% in the lower middle hourly pay quarter.
+Looking at pay distribution, women made up 41.9% of employees in the two upper hourly pay quarters, which represents the highest paid jobs.
+In contrast, women accounted for 58% of employees in the lowest hourly pay quarter, indicating a higher proportion of women in lower-paid roles.
+With both of these figures, the Constabulary has made improvements with an increase in women in the top paying positions and the corresponding reduction of women in the lower paid positions.

 This median figure reflects a greater proportion of men in senior roles and is reflective of the fact that in previous generations men were more likely to join policing than women.
 This is now no longer the case as shown by the almost 50/50 split of gender in our lower quartile, created by a far more balanced recruitment of women in recent years.
 Our challenge is to support the equality of representation seen in junior ranks now to progress into all levels of seniority.